ivuorinen/starred/README.md

 - [MattWilcox/Adaptive-Images](https://github.com/MattWilcox/Adaptive-Images) - Automatically adapts your existing HTML images for mobile devices.
 No mark-up changes needed.
 - [Prinzhorn/skrollr](https://github.com/Prinzhorn/skrollr) - Stand-alone parallax scrolling library for mobile (Android + iOS) and desktop.
 No jQuery.
 Just plain JavaScript (and some love).
 - [SamHerbert/SVG-Loaders](https://github.com/SamHerbert/SVG-Loaders) - Loading icons and small animations built with pure SVG.
-- [UberGuidoZ/Flipper](https://github.com/UberGuidoZ/Flipper) - Playground (and dump) of stuff I make or modify for the Flipper Zero
 - [bigspotteddog/ScrollToFixed](https://github.com/bigspotteddog/ScrollToFixed) - This plugin is used to fix elements on the page (top, bottom, anywhere); however, it still allows the element to continue to move left or right with the horizontal scroll.
 - [bitmand/utterson](https://github.com/bitmand/utterson) - A Jekyll web backend written in ruby, for a more user friendly management of http://jekyllrb.com/ websites.
 - [codedninja/TeamRoles](https://github.com/codedninja/TeamRoles) - Team Roles expansion on mpociot/teamwork